 The medium file is where you can designate the boundary conditions for the model.
-A name for the media can be designated at the top of the file using the name tag, and the compartment of the medium compounds can be designated using the compartment tag.
-The media can be organized into multiple sections to represent exchange reactions for different compartments in the model if that is desired.
+The compartment of the medium compounds can be designated using the compartment tag, and if omitted, the extracellular compartment (e) will be assumed.
 An example of the medium file can be seen below.

 '''

 name: Default medium

-compartment: C_e

 compounds:

 - id: ac_e

 reaction: EX_ac_e

 lower: 0.0

 - id: acald_e

 reaction: EX_acald_e

 lower: 0.0

 - id: akg_e

 reaction: EX_akg_e

 lower: 0.0

 - id: co2_e

 reaction: EX_co2_e

 '''

 Each entry starts with the ID of the boundary compound and followed by lines that defines the lower and upper limits of the compound flux.
 Internally, PSAMM will translate these boundary compounds into exchange reactions in metabolic models.
 Additional properties can be designated for the exchange reactions including an ID for the reaction, the compartment for the reaction, and lower and upper flux bounds for the reaction.
-In the same way that only non-standard limits need to be specified in the limits file, only non-standard exchange limits need to be specified in the media file.
+In the same way that only nonstandard limits need to be specified in the limits file, only non-standard exchange limits need to be specified in the media file.